michaelfung/mgos-weather-display/README.md

 Go to calendar settings and share the calendar with the email address of the service account.

 Run the **get-calendar-events.pl** perl script periodically.

+## Set display on/off schedule

+Example, set on at 6AM and off at 10PM:

+    mos --port "http://wmatrix.lan/rpc" config-set timer.off_hour=22 timer.on_hour=6

+Disable the schedule by setting on/off hour to negative number:

+    mos --port "http://wmatrix.lan/rpc" config-set timer.off_hour=-1 timer.on_hour=-1

 ## Test